 Using b2luigi's settings mechanism (described here b2luigi.get_setting()) you can choose which batch system should be used.
-Currently, htcondor and lsf are supported, more will come soon (PR welcome!).
+Currently, htcondor and lsf are supported.
+There is also an experimental wrapper for gbasf2, the Belle II submission tool for the LHC Worlwide Computing Grid, which works for Basf2PathTask tasks.
+More will come soon (PR welcome!).